Tuesday, June 09, 2009

 It's Small, yet "BIG"!

-The shelf is really quite petit.
-Yet it's so poetically and emotionally charming.
+The shelf is quite petit, yet so poetically and emotionally charming.

 Endless Happy Clutter